PVH Corp. Statement on Forced Labor, Child Labor, Human Trafficking and Modern Slavery for Fiscal Year 2024

 Audits are guided by the Social Labor Convergence Project (“SLCP”), an industry-wide data collection tool that aims to create an efficient and sustainable solution for social audits, with a goal of alleviating audit fatigue for our suppliers.
 The SLCP includes specific metrics relating to forced and child labor.
 In addition, as part of the audit, we seek workers’ views in confidence, so that we can hear first-hand about factory conditions.
 We also monitor factory conditions through assessments by independent organizations, such as the Better Work Programme.

-Given the challenges posed by recruitment systems, migrant workers can be disproportionately vulnerable to forced and child labor.
-For this reason, PVH has worked with an external partner to identify high-risk jurisdictions for migrant labor.
-The identified jurisdictions are located primarily in East Asia, Southeast Asia, the Middle East and Africa.
-To further enhance our monitoring capability relating to forced and child labor risks, we utilize a supplementary assessment tool as part of the factory audit for supplier and licensee factories in high-risk jurisdictions that is focused on recruitment practices and treatment of migrant labor.
-In parallel with these efforts, we have deepened our engagement with suppliers on the prohibition against the payment of recruitment fees and on other migrant labor issues.
+Given the challenges posed by recruitment systems, migrant workers can be disproportionately vulnerable to forced and child labor. a.
+To enhance our monitoring capability relating to forced and child labor risks, we use a supplementary assessment tool as part of the factory audit for suppliers and licensee factories, as needed, that is focused on recruitment practices and treatment of migrant labor.
+In addition, where appropriate, we also utilize a supplementary assessment tool focused on recruitment practices and treatment of migrant labor.
+In parallel with these efforts, we have deepened our engagement with suppliers on the prohibition against the payment of recruitment fees and other migrant labor issues.

-Termination: PVH views termination of a supplier or factory relationship as a remedy of last resort, given the harm to workers that can result.
+Termination: PVH views termination of a supplier or factory relationship as a remedy of last resort.This approach is intended to prevent additional harm to the employees of the supplier or factory and their families, (e.g., loss of income).
 We, therefore, first seek to remediate issues through direct engagement with the supplier or factory or in conjunction with civil society, industry organizations and/or governmental authorities.
 We generally will terminate a relationship with a supplier or factory only if (i) it fails to remediate issues uncovered by an audit, or (ii) we identify what we would consider an egregious violation of our policies or guidelines, and remediation is not appropriate or feasible (e.g., forced and child labor).

 To ensure the effectiveness of our efforts to eliminate forced and child labor, we hold ourselves accountable through a robust governance structure, and clearly established roles and responsibilities.

-Our Executive Leadership Team, led by our CEO, has established and upholds our vision and has final accountability for the implementation of our CR programs, including management of human rights practices across our value chain.
+Our Executive Leadership Team has established and upholds our vision and has final accountability for the implementation of our CR programs across our value chain.
 The CR Committee of the PVH Corp.
 Board of Directors provides support and guidance to our Executive Leadership Team and reports to the full Board of Directors with respect to our CR policies and strategies.
 The CR Committee, which consists of three independent directors, meets four times a year to monitor our CR performance and progress across social and human rights-focused key performance indicators (“KPIs”) that are established annually to advance the program’s commitments.
-Meetings include updates on current issues, program updates, and discussion and committee approvals of any strategy updates or new partnerships/initiatives.
-The Committee is also involved in the review of our annual CR Report.

-We have established clear lines of accountability for CR throughout PVH, from the subject matter experts on the CR team through to our CEO, via our Chief Sustainability Officer.
-Our CR team is composed of over 50 associates located in 10 countries across Europe, Asia and the Americas, who work closely with our business units and global supply teams to further align our Forward Fashion commitments, as well as implement on- the-ground assessments, remediation and capability-building programs in supplier regions.
-Our CR team is also responsible for internal and external reporting on CR, including through our annual CR Report.
+We have established clear lines of accountability for CR throughout PVH, led by our Chief Sustainability Officer.
+Our CR team is composed of over 50 associates located in 10 countries across Europe, Asia and the Americas, who work closely with our business units and global supply chain teams to further align our commitments, as well as implement on-the-ground assessments, remediation and capability-building programs in supplier regions.

 All PVH associates are required to complete compliance and ethics training, which includes the review and certification of our core policies, upon hire and annually thereafter.
-The Company may take disciplinary action against any associate who violates any of our policies, guidelines or otherwise fails to uphold our moral, legal or ethical standards.
-Additionally, in fiscal 2022, we conducted mandatory modern slavery training for selected associates involved in supply and procurement-related activities.
+The Company may take disciplinary action against any associate who violates any of our policies or guidelines or otherwise fails to uphold our moral, legal or ethical standards.
+Additionally, selected associates involved in supply and procurement-related activities are required to attend mandatory training on forced and child labor.
 Members of our CR team and other PVH associates attend external training programs and seminars on social compliance issues, including forced and child labor.

 External Training

-To ensure that 100% of migrant workers in our Level 1 and key Level 2 supplier facilities do not pay recruitment fees, all suppliers and licensees in high-risk jurisdictions are required to complete a set of modules and quizzes, hosted on the RLI e-learning platform, on forced labor and recruitment of foreign migrant workers.
-We also require that key personnel at all factories we or our suppliers use in high-risk jurisdictions complete the suite of trainings on forced labor on the RLI e-learning platform when the factories are on- boarded.
+To ensure that migrant workers in our Level 1 and key Level 2 supplier facilities do not pay recruitment fees, all suppliers and licensees in certain countries are required to complete a set of modules and quizzes, hosted on the Responsible Labor Initiative (RLI) e-learning platform, on forced labor and recruitment of foreign migrant workers.
+We also require that key personnel at select suppliers complete the suite of training courses on forced and child labor on the RLI e-learning platform during the factories’ onboarding process.

 Our CR team and other PVH associates also participate as speakers in other external training programs and seminars on forced and child labor to increase awareness and encourage the adoption of best practices to address these issues.